 • Water the garden between 10pm and 8am.
 This will minimize evaporation and reduce disease development.

 • If you have an irrigation system for your garden, install a rain sensor to prevent the system from turning on if it rains.
-Also make sure that you are not watering the sidewalks and roads.
+Also, make sure that you are not watering the sidewalks and roads.
+You might also want to install skid pump systems for your water management system.

 • Group plants with like water needs together.
 Plants can be grouped into three zones: low, medium, and high water needs.
 Locate plants with high water requirements close to the house or building where they can get more attention.